|

 as the founder of Parasound.
 Rumor has it that Dick still collects 16.5s.

-I know he autographed the case of a 16.5 for my friend SoCal Sam.
+he wrote about the roots of Parasound.)
 According to my Tech, Tom Ishimoto, former Manager of Product

 Development for Marantz, the Concept Receivers were built in